 All the computers, the system we use, any lists and individual files containing personal information are all password protected.
-E-mail correspondence is printed and kept on file where necessary and deleted from sent files.
-Notes and records are kept securely locked within the Service.
-These can only be accessed by staff employed within the Advice and Counselling Service.
+Electronic casenotes are encrypted.
+Casefiles created before September 2020 are in paper format and are kept securely locked within the Service.
+All electronic and paper casefiles can only be accessed by staff employed within the Advice and Counselling Service.

 Codes of ethics

 Counsellors comply with the British Association for Counselling and Psychotherapy Code of Ethics and Practice.
 Copies of this are available from the Service.
 Psychiatrists are governed by the NHS and Psychologists are governed by the British Psychological Society.